 The choice depends on your priorities, not just the numbers.

-You have needle phobia or strong preference against injections.
+You have needle phobia or a strong preference against injections.
 Your weight loss goal is moderate (10 to 15% of body weight).
-You value daily routine simplicity over weekly injection.
-You travel frequently and need room-temperature, no-fuss medication.
-You want to wait for a potentially lower-cost option (once approved).
+You value daily routine simplicity over weekly injection management.
+You travel frequently and need room-temperature, hassle-free medication.
+You want a potentially lower-cost oral option.
 You want to avoid injection site reactions, bruising, and rotation schedules.

 Choose Tirzepatide If